Abu Dhabi Financial Group

-Abu Dhabi Financial Group (ADFG) is a global investment management group, headquartered in Abu Dhabi.
+Abu Dhabi Financial Group (ADFG) is a global investment management group, headquartered in Abu Dhabi, UAE.

 History

 Founded in 2011, ADFG is headquartered in Abu Dhabi's Abu Dhabi Global Markets (ADGM), with offices in Dubai, London, Eastern Europe, Saudi Arabia and Egypt.

 Since 2011, the company has evolved and expanded into an integrated financial services platform under the ADFG Group, branching out to cover four key areas: public markets, private markets, debt investments and real estate.
 The company is also involved in technology investments.

 By 2018, ADFG's assets under management had grown to more than US$6 billion.
-Since its establishment, ADFG has demonstrated a pioneering track record when it formed the Middle East's first dedicated secondaries-focused private equity fund – the ADCM Secondary Private Equity Fund - targeted towards acquiring interests in MENA-based funds.
+ADFG formed the Middle East's first dedicated secondaries-focused private equity fund – the ADCM Secondary Private Equity Fund - targeted towards acquiring interests in MENA-based funds.

 A year later, in 2012, ADFG launched the listed private equity fund Qannas Investment Limited through a flotation on London Stock Exchange's Alternative Investment Market.
 This was the first ‘cash shell’ arrangement by a Middle Eastern company.

-Private Markets
+Private markets

 ADFG's investments in private equity are focused primarily on the GCC but it also seeks opportunities in the wider MENA region and beyond.
 Typical ticket size is between $50 million and $300 million, usually targeting an Internal Rate of Return of 20 percent or more.
 Key sectors for investment include financial services and real estate.
 In November 2016, ADFG completed the acquisition of a 48.36 percent stake in Dubai-based financial services firm Shuaa Capital from Dubai Group.
 Shuaa Capital returned to profit in 2017, recording its highest full-year profit since 2007.

-ADFG also founded ADCorp, the first Islamic financial institution based in Abu Dhabi Global Market with a funding round raising over $101m in 2018.
+ADFG also founded ADCorp, the first Islamic financial institution based in Abu Dhabi Global Market with a funding round raising over $101M in 2018.

-Public Markets
+Public markets

 ADFG invests in public markets across equities and fixed income and participates in both primary offerings and secondary markets.
 Examples of its investments include stakes in Bahraini investment bank, GFH Financial Group, and Sharjah-based energy group, Dana Gas.